-In this course, students will learn leadership and management skills necessary for success in the fields of business marketing management, hospitality and tourism management or any other student who wishes to participate The course addresses computer based management systems Emphasis will be placed on developing civic, social, business responsibilities and Collegiate DECA student organization activities.
-HRT-1541 Hospitality Seminar 1 In this course, students will learn leadership and management skills necessary for success in the fields of business marketing management, hospitality and tourism management or any other student who wishes to participate The course addresses computer based management systems Emphasis will be placed on developing civic, social, business responsibilities and Collegiate DECA student organization activities HRT-2233 Hospitality Cost 3 Control Principles and procedures involved in an effective food and beverage control system, including standards determination, the operating budget, cost-volume-profit analysis, income and cost controls, menu pricing, labor cost control, and computer applications.
+In this course, students will learn leadership and management skills necessary for success in the fields of business marketing management, hospitality and tourism management or any other student who wishes to participate The course addresses computer based management systems Emphasis will be placed on developing civic, social, business responsibilities and Collegiate DECA student organization activities HRT-2233 Hospitality Cost Control 3 Principles and procedures involved in an effective food and beverage control system, including standards determination, the operating budget, cost-volume-profit analysis, income and cost controls, menu pricing, labor cost control, and computer applications.
 Two hours lecture and two hours laboratory.
 HRT-2613 Hospitality Supervision 3 This course focuses on supervisory skills in leadership styles, communication skills, motivational techniques, employee training techniques, and evaluation methods.
 Two hours lecture and two hours laboratory.
 (ManageFirst Course) HRT-2623 Hospitality HR Management 3 This course focuses on supervisory skills in leadership styles, communication skills, motivational techniques, employee training techniques, and evaluation methods.
 Two hours lecture and two hours laboratory.
-HRT-2713 Marketing Hospitality Services 3 This course covers the application of marketing methodologies and terms to the hospitality and tourism industry, the use of sales techniques for selling to targeted markets and developing marketing plans for hospitality and tourism operations.
+HRT-2713 Marketing 3 Hospitality Services This course covers the application of marketing methodologies and terms to the hospitality and tourism industry, the use of sales techniques for selling to targeted markets and developing marketing plans for hospitality and tourism operations.
 Two hours lecture and two hours lab.
-HRT-2913 Supervised Work 3 (Prerequisite: Experience Sophomore Classification) Supervised work experience in hotel, restaurant or tourism management.
+HRT-2913 Supervised Work 3 Experience (Prerequisite: Sophomore Classification) Supervised work experience in hotel, restaurant or tourism management.
 A course which is a cooperative program between industry and education and is designed to integrate the student's technical skills with industrial experience.
 Firm and type of employment must be approved in advance by the instructor.
-Nine hours Externship (ManageFirst Course) 135 hours of industrial contact required and drivers, introduction to valves and test equipment, material handling, mobile and support equipment, and lubrication.
-Two hours lecture and two hours laboratory.
-IMM-1243 Mechanical 3 Industrial Maintenance I This course includes advanced trade math, precision measuring tools, installing bearings, and installing couplings.
-One hours lecture and four hours laboratory.
-IMM-1253 Mechanical Indust.
-3 Maintenance II This course includes advanced settings baseplates and prealignment, conventional alignment, installing belt and chain drives, and installing mechanical seals.
-One hour lecture and four hours laboratory.
-IMM-1273 Industrial 3 Maintenance E & I I This course includes basic tools of the trade, fasteners and anchors, oxyfuel cutting, gaskets and packing, and craft-related mathematics.
-Instructors for this course must be certified as an
+Nine hours Externship

+(ManageFirst Course) 135 hours of industrial contact required